AdeebaRafi/EEG_Classification_BCI/README1.md

 •	Optimizer: Adam with learning rate 0.0005 o	Adam is a popular algorithm that tells the model how to update weights to get better each step.
-Think of it like a smart teacher adjusting your learning speed. o	Learning rate (0.0005) controls how big each adjustment step is.
+Think of it like a smart teacher adjusting your learning speed.

+.
+Learning rate (0.0005) controls how big each adjustment step is.
-	If it’s too big → the model may jump around and never learn.
+- >	If it’s too big → the model may jump around and never learn.
-	If it’s too small → the model learns very slowly.
+- >	If it’s too small → the model learns very slowly.
-	Here, 0.0005 is a gentle step size — stable, not too aggressive.
+- >	Here, 0.0005 is a gentle step size, stable, not too aggressive.

 •	Loss Function: Categorical Crossentropy with label smoothing o	Categorical Crossentropy is used when we classify data into more than 2 categories (like left hand, right hand, etc.). o	It measures how far off the model’s predictions are from the true labels. o	Label smoothing means: instead of telling the model “the correct answer is 100% class A, 0% others,” we say “it’s 90% class A, 10% others.”
-	This avoids the model becoming too confident and helps generalize better.
+- >	This avoids the model becoming too confident and helps generalize better.

 # 	Batch Size: 32 samples